College of Human Ecology

 The College of Human Ecology seeks to improve the quality of life for individuals and families through education, research, and service.
 The knowledge base of the field includes criminal justice, early childhood education, human nutrition and food, individual and family development through the life span, interior design, the management of food service and lodging operations, textiles, and social work.
 The faculty members of the college are committed to educating students for professional practice; to conducting research on the conditions which influence the quality of life for individuals and families; and to extending this knowledge to the state of North Carolina and beyond.

-Undergraduate study is offered in birth through kindergarten teacher education, child life, criminal justice, family and community services, family and consumer sciences education, hospitality management, interior design, merchandising, nutrition and dietetics, and social work.
+Undergraduate study is offered in birth through kindergarten teacher education, child life, criminal justice, family and community services, family and consumer sciences education, hospitality management, interior design, merchandising, nutrition science, and social work.

 Students completing the major and minor requirements within the college may use core courses to satisfy only one requirement.
 A specific course may not be used to count toward the major and minor.